What AP® Test Scores Are Accepted by Colleges?

 45. University of North Carolina Yes Yes Link

-48. University of Texas – Austin Yes Yes Link
+47. The University of Texas at Austin Yes Yes Link

-With so many colleges to choose from, it is always recommended to shortlist a few colleges of your choice before gearing up for admissions.
-If you’re curious to find out more about how you can score a 4 or a 5 on your AP exams, our AP Exam Study Guide is here to help.
-Good luck and happy prepping!
+With so many colleges to choose from, we recommend shortlisting a few colleges of your choice before gearing up for admissions.
+If you're curious to find out more about how you can score a 4 or a 5 on your AP exams, our guide on how to study for AP Exam is here to help.
+Understanding how AP scores can earn you college credit is key to planning ahead.
+Good luck, and happy prepping!

 References